 I DID have a big orange button with a clear call to action this time, but I forgot to link it so the button doesn’t work.
 Not a huge deal, since I had my cover image and a couple other links.
 Mostly though… although I want them to know and like me, this email would have been more effective as a VERY simple, ONE call to action, clear missive with only one thing you want them to do and one piece of information.

-Also… it’s the weekend and I sent last night, now it’s Sunday morning, so my opens and clicks are down because a lot of people probably aren’t checking email yet.
+Also… it’s the weekend and I sent this out last night, now it’s Sunday morning, so my opens and clicks are down because a lot of people probably aren’t checking email yet.
 I have a whopping 1% clickrate so far which is about 100 clicks.
 With my 12% rate that’s about 12 sales, out of an email list of 14K…. so not great.
 But my fans probably preordered, or they’re used to waiting and getting my books for free.

 As a fun thought experiment: